 Research Dialogue Series

-This year’s Global Law Research Dialogue Series focusses upon a diversity of questions and themes but still has its ultimate goal is to focus upon methodology as to law beyond the Nation State.
-From human rights to globalisation to speech and Brexit.
+This year’s Global Law Research Dialogue Series focusses upon regional approaches to law-making, cyber law-making and methodology, example topical case studies, contemporary political problems and eternal legal methodology issues with global law.
 It draws together an array of scholars from public and private law, governance, science and technology, political economy and practice to reflect upon our understanding of law beyond the Nation State.
 All events are free and open to the public and feature a diversity of guests and City scholars.

 Tuesday 9th May, 4pm - 6pm